jsalamander/BZCookieBear/README.md

  Install the extension from the links above.

- When you open https://www.bernerzeitung.ch it will automatically log you in.
+ When you open any of the above listed pages, the addon will automatically log you in.
 This might take some time.
+ If you installed the addon while having one of the above pages open in a tab, you might need to reload the page.

 ![Login Step](assets/tagi_example.png "Login Step")

-After that you'll be able to read Abo articles and you can see, that you are logged in as a random user.
+After that you'll be able to read Abo articles and you can see that you are logged in as a random user.

 ![Logged In Step](assets/tagi_logged_in.png "Logged In Step")

+If the random session is not valid anymore it will automatically fetch a new one.

 # Firefox portability